DigvijayPati/search_everything/README.md

 # search_everything
 Software helps to search any file located on your windows machine

+# Download file Everything.zip
+on windows machines

-# Extract file Everything.zip and install the same on your windows machine
+# Extract file Everything.zip & install the same